Get Married 2: Plot

 After four years of marriage, Mae (Nirina Zubir) and Rendy (Nino Fernandez) are childless.
 Meanwhile, her best friends Eman (Aming), Guntoro (Deddy Mahendra Desta) and Beni (Ringgo Agus Rahman) have already married and had children.
 This makes Mae feel pressured to quickly have a child and stresses her greatly.
 When Rendy forgets to come to a dinner celebrating their wedding anniversary, Mae is fed up and moves in with her parents, who try and convince her to leave Rendy.

 Mae decides to try and work out her issues with Rendy, and the two begin working incessantly towards having a child.
 When that is unsuccessful, Mae decides that her tomboyish appearance is causing Rendy to be infertile.
 As such, she decides to surprise him by visiting his office after putting on make-up.
 However, she sees Rendy together with another woman, Vivi (Marissa Nasution) and walks out, saying that she wants a divorce.
 Rendy asks his mother (Ira Wibowo) to bring Mae back.
 However, both families fight, leaving Mae and Rendy separated.

-Mae feels distraught without Rendy and often cries when she thinks nobody is watching.
-Eman, Guntoro, and Beni unsuccessfully try to cheer her up.
-Mae, trying to live independently, takes a job as a valet but faints at work; she discovers that she is pregnant.
-Rendy, not allowed to come near her, tasks the trio with watching over her.
-As Mae is very demanding and watching over her is very time consuming, Eman, Guntoro, and Beni are almost divorced by their wives.
-Mae furtively begins meeting with Rendy, as her parents still want her to divorce him.
-She discovers that he has not been having an affair, and they reunite.
-Mae later gives birth to triplets, as both families look on happily.
+Mae feels distraught without Rendy and often cries when she thinks no one is watching.
+Eman, Guntoro, and Beni try unsuccessfully to cheer her up.
+In an effort to live independently, Mae takes a job as a valet but faints at work; she then discovers that she is pregnant.
+Rendy, who is not allowed to come near her, tasks the trio with watching over her.
+However, since Mae is very demanding and requires constant attention, Eman, Guntoro, and Beni are nearly estranged from their wives.
+Mae secretly begins meeting with Rendy, despite her parents' insistence that she divorce him.
+She learns that he has not been having an affair, and they reunite.
+Later, Mae gives birth to triplets, and both families look on happily.